 The conflict markers you can expect to see are as follows:

-Once you have fixed the conflicts identified by the git merge command, you can run the git add command to add the conflicted files to the staging area, then commit those changes using the git commit command.
+Once you have fixed the conflicts identified by the git merge command, you can run the git add command.
+This command will add the conflicted files to the staging area.
+Then, commit those changes using the git commit command.
+Once you have committed your changes, they will show up in the history of your repository.

 The git merge command is used to execute a merge operation on a Git repository.
 Merging is the process of combining two branches and creating one branch which reflects the changes made across those branches.
 There are two types of merge that can occur: fast-forward merges and three-way merges.